solkim-83/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

       Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 Athena shows an error message.

-      Use case ends.
+      Use resumes at step 2.

-* 4a.
+* 3b.
 The date time format is not accepted.

-    * 4a1.
+    * 3b1.
 Athena shows an error message.

-      Use case ends.
+      Use resumes at step 2.

-* 5a.
+* 3c.
 There is a duplicate event.

-    * 5a1.
+    * 3c1.
 Athena shows an error message.

-      Use case ends.
+      Use resumes at step 2.

-* 6a.
+* 3d.
 There is an event that is occurring at the same time.

-    * 6a1.
+    * 3d1.
 Athena shows an error message.

-      Use case ends.
+      Use resumes at step 2.

-* 7a.
+* 3e.
 The person(s) to be added or removed is/are not found.

-    * 7a1.
+    * 3e1.
 Athena shows an error message.

-      Use case ends.
+      Use resumes at step 2.

 #### **Use case: Search for events**